Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: The Tradeoff Between the Number of Active and Passive Reflecting Units

 \textit{\textbf{Remark 2:}} Proposition 2 shows that the number of active and passive reflecting units is mainly related to the transmit power, the channel condition between the user and the RIS, and the power threshold of the RIS.
 All reflecting units should be switched to the active mode when the channel condition between users and the RIS is poor, i.e., $|h_{{\rm r},k}|\leq\sqrt{\frac{P_{\rm R}^{\max}}{4N P_k^{\max}}-\frac{\sigma^2}{ P_k^{\max}}}$, which maximally compensates for performance degradation caused by the poor channel condition.
 There exists a tradeoff between the number of active units and the number of passive units when the channel condition between users and the RIS is good enough, i.e., $|h_{{\rm r},k}|>\sqrt{\frac{P_{\rm R}^{\max}}{4N P_k^{\max}}-\frac{\sigma^2}{ P_k^{\max}}}$.
 This is because when the channel condition is large enough, the useful signal power will increase, but the noise power at the RIS is also increased by the active reflecting unit.
 Therefore, some reflecting units will be switched to passive mode to ensure optimal performance and optimal amplification performance under a limited power threshold.

 \textit{\textbf{Remark 3:}} The exploration of number configuration for the RIS is also involved in \cite{i2-2} and \cite{i2-3}, where the number of reflecting units for the passive RIS is optimized to guarantee the quality of service requirements of users.
 On this basis, we further explore the number of active and passive units for the hybrid RIS.
+It is worth noting that our results in Section III-A are different from those in \cite{f2} in the sense that we emphasize the relationship between the number configuration and channel conditions while \cite{f2} depicts the relationship between the element allocation and the total power budget.